 We love Kennebunkport… so do Presidents, painters and poets… it’s a beautiful seaside village encompassing two towns, four beautiful beaches, miles of coastline, an iconic lighthouse, and a plethora of great pubs, waterfront restaurants and lovely inns and hotels.

-Confession: we live here and love Kennebunkport… from the beautiful Kennebunk River that divides Kennebunk and Kennebunkport – perfect for boating, paddleboarding, kayak and canoeing, to the oceanfront beaches and walks of Gooch’s, Parson’s Way, Colony Beach, and Goose Rocks.
+Confession: we live here and love Kennebunkport… from the beautiful Kennebunk River that divides Kennebunk and Kennebunkport – perfect for boating, paddleboarding, kayak and canoeing, to the oceanfront beaches and walks of Gooch’s, Parson’s Way, Colony Beach, and Goose Rocks Beach.
+We are proud to call Kennebunkport our home.

-What we love most about KPort is the culture, you have hard working lobstermen sitting at a bar next to Secret Service agents, famed artists and actors (McDreamy) enjoying happy hour at favorite bars like Old Vines and Alissons.
-Sightings of President and Barbara Bush and big tuna catches off commercial fishing boats are common from the same pier.
+What we love most about KPort is the culture, you have hard working lobstermen sitting at a bar next to Secret Service agents, famed artists and actors (we are not going to name drop) enjoying happy hour at favorite bars like Old Vines and Alissons.
+Sightings of President Bush, #41 and #43, and big tuna catches off commercial fishing boats are common from the same pier.

-Our idea of a perfect Kennebunkport day is a morning walk along the boulevard at Kennebunk Beach, also called Gooch’s, coffee at Mornings in Paris, and a trip to the Farmer’s Market in downtown Kennebunk.
+Our idea of a perfect Kennebunkport day is a morning walk along Ocean Avenue past St Annes Church, Spouting Cave and the Blow Hole to Walkers Point, coffee at Dock Square Coffee House, and a trip to the Farmer’s Market in downtown Kennebunk.

-Lunch at David’s KPT overlooking the River is a ten, especially when you can sit outside on the riverfront deck.
+Lunch at The Boathouse Bar KPT overlooking the River is a ten, especially when you can sit outside on the riverfront deck.
 See Kennebunkport’s best restaurants reviews.

 Depending on the tides, we highly recommend renting a kayak, SUP or canoe to go up River, ideally with an incoming tide, continue under the bridge toward Cape Arundel Golf Course (where the President plays) and beyond to picnic rocks.
-If you time the tide and can return as the tide turns – you’ll have the benefit of flowing with the water.
+Time the tide right, just before high tide, and you can ride it inland and when the tide turns – you can ride it back toward the sea.
 That’s true luxury – letting nature give you a push paddling versus charging against the strong Maine tides.

 For shopping, Kennebunkport’s Dock Square is loaded with fun boutiques for clothing, jewelry, home décor, art and gourmet food.
 Our favorite Kennebunkport Shops: Dock Square Clothier, Daytrip Society, Minka, Zen, and DownEast Wines.
 Be sure to browse some of the best art galleries in Maine, Maine Art is a fave – with the Lyman Whitaker wind sculptures out front.

 Happy Hour in Kennebunkport and Lower Village is happening.
-We love getting drinks at Stripers at the Breakwater Hotel in the Adirondack chairs out front on the riverbanks, or David’s KPT on the deck.
+We love getting drinks at Stripers at the Breakwater Hotel in the Adirondack chairs out front on the riverbanks, or The Boathouse on the deck.
 Old Vines Wine Bar across the bridge on Port Road is cozy and convivial.
 For dinner, Alisson’s has great pub fare, while Ports of Italy has classic Italian.

-Enjoy live music at Vinegar Hill Music Theatre – a classic old playhouse barn, or hear live music and meet the locals at Pilot House, Pedros or Kennebunkport Inn.
+Enjoy live music at Vinegar Hill Music Theatre – a classic old playhouse barn, or hear live music and meet the locals at Pilot House, Pedros or The Burliegh.
 The most splendid sunset spot is The Colony Hotel by the salt water pool looking out to sea.
 Then head to your hotel, your bed, and rest till you do it all again!

-See this guide to the best lodging in Kennebunkport, the best beach front inn- the Seaside, the most romantic BnB – The Captain Lord Mansion, and The Boathouse Waterfont Hotel in the heart of town on the river for a boutique hotel experience.
+Kennebunkport’s best waterfront hotels!
+See this guide to the best lodging in Kennebunkport, the best beachfront inn – the Seaside, the most romantic BnB – The Captain Lord Mansion, the most fun and family friendly Nonantum Resort, The Breakwater Inn & Spa with views out to sea, and The Boathouse Waterfont Hotel in the heart of town on the river for a boutique hotel experience.

 Visit Kennebunkport during some of its best festivals, The Kennebunkport Festival in June, Launch – a Maritime Festival, fall foliage and Halloween when Summer Street decorates their haunted homes to the hilt, and Christmas Prelude in Kennebunkport which resembles a Rockwellian holiday postcard.